What percentage of students that complete the program go on to medical school?

 How common is it for your students to move along to another degree within the same institution?

-This varies from year to year and students do gain admission to our Medical School as well as the PhD and MD/PhD programs.
-Please note that there is no guarantee that graduating from the MSBS program will gain you acceptance to our PhD or medical school.
-However, you will have access to these programs and you will be taking classes along with the PhD and medical school students.
+This varies from year to year and students do gain admission to our medical school as well as the PhD and MD/PhD programs.
+Please note that there is no guarantee that graduating from the MSBS program will provide you acceptance to our PhD or medical school.
+However, as an MSBS student you you will be a member of our educational community.

 How do you help students find a laboratory?